 USING AN EMOTION WHEEL

-EXAMPLE – Today I drove past a homeless person on the side of the road and it made me feel sad.
+EXAMPLE – Today I drove past a homeless person on the street corner and it made me feel sad.
 Upon closer inspection, I can see this could be stemming from my own guilt at having more than this person.
 Which in turn made me feel remorse and empathy.
-However, I was able to give him a donation when I drove the same route home, which made me feel happy because I was able to do something nice for someone less fortunate.
+However, I was able to give him a donation and some food when I drove the same route home, which made me feel happy because I was able to do something nice for someone less fortunate.
 It made me thankful for what I have and that I am able to share with others.

 Another great technique with journaling is noticing triggers from our past that may be seeping into our current realities.
 A perfect very relatable example would be when starting a new relationship.
 If you were previously very hurt, traumatized, betrayed, etc. in your past relationships, you are obviously more likely to be triggered in your new relationships until you manage to work on those triggers and release them.
 There is a quote that that explains this simply and perfectly –

-“Until your are able to heal the source of your pain, you will continue to bleed on those who did not hurt you.“
+“Until you are able to heal the source of your pain, you will continue to bleed on those who did not hurt you.“

 SHADOW WORK: GETTING STARTED WITH MEDITATION